-In fact, Ben doesn’t think there was ever a time in college when he wasn’t working multiple jobs at the once.
-He recalls working at Panera Bread and the overnight shift at CVS along with a barbeque food truck at one point.
+In fact, Ben doesn’t think there was ever a time in college when he wasn’t working multiple jobs at once.
+He recalls working at Panera Bread and the overnight shift at CVS along with a barbecue food truck at one point.

 “That was also through Pangea actually Adam hooked me up with this startup at Brown.
 So it was like 5:00 AM riding my bike and delivering food.”

 Ben also started tutoring at Brown and even worked as a tennis court attendant for a little bit.
 He then moved on to teaching AP Physics and a couple of math courses at a private school in Providence while balancing research positions over the summer.

 He basically never stopped, admitting he started taking on some unhealthy habits.

 “I just ate a lot,” Ben said, “if I wanted to stay awake, I was just pounding snacks and just whatever frozen foods they were about to throw out at CVS.”

 That was when he started realizing he couldn’t do everything at once, deciding it was time to make some sacrifices and not work as much as he felt was necessary.

 “It was a really good setup for me and it was all remote, so it was totally COVID proof,”

 But he kept working through Pangea.app, essentially making money through one company.